Our Governors

 - Monitoring Attendance data.

-- Attending training sessions, led by Babcock LDP Governor Services, Governors for Schools, Governor Space and Better Governor, to increase knowledge and expertise in offering support and challenge to the school.
+- Attending training sessions both online and in person to increase knowledge and expertise in offering support and challenge to the school.

-- Monitoring the Health and Safety and Security procedures in place.
+- Monitoring the Health and Safety and Security procedures in place in school.

 - Monitoring national changes to policy and maintaining an awareness of local community developments.